 Sunday School * – Believing that the Word of God is a means of God’s grace to us, our children and adult Sunday School classes are intended to better prepare people to receive the reading and preaching of the Word.
 To that end, classes range in various topics and curriculum.

 Weekly Bible Studies – Our weekly bible studies range in topic, location, and time.
-See our calendar for more information.
+Contact us for more information or to request to be added to our announcements email list to keep informed.

 Community Groups – Our community groups are monthly fellowship opportunities located in a specific geographical regions near our members.
 Currently, we have separate North and South groups as well as a Spanish group.
 The meeting includes a meal, Bible study and prayer.
 The Spanish group is conducted in Spanish, in part with the help of a translator.
 The geographically based groups help promote fellowship in the church given the reality that we currently have members attending from as far south as Mill Valley (Marin County), as far north as Santa Rosa (Sonoma County), and as far east as Vallejo (Solano County) and Napa (Napa County).